Gail Tverberg wrote in February 3, 2021 in the article "

 The ecocide laws in the future will make the remaining oil reserves even more uneconomical to exploit.

-Some peakoilers, like Alice Friedemann and Chris Martenson, have appreciated the shale oil industry for buying us more time.
+shale oil industry for buying us more time.
 I think it is foolish to thank that industry.
 We should not have embarked upon that project.
 It has caused immense damage to nature and life.

 If it were not for the shale oil industry, civilization would have collapsed by 2020, and we would now live in a post-apocalyptic world.
 Shale oil bought us some 10 years of more economic growth.
 But this is only good news for those who like civilization, and do not care for nature.
 For nature it is good that civilization collapses, therefore the shale oil industry was a scandal.

 But shale oil is a perfect example of oil that is uneconomical to exploit, save massive subsidies and investment money, which are burned through rapidly.
-When the Everything Bubble bursts, almost all shale oil production will stop, and we will lose around at least eight million barrels of oil per day over night, that is about 10 % of the global oil production volume (and this only account for US shale oil.
+When the Everything Bubble bursts, almost all shale oil production will stop, and we will soon lose around at least eight million barrels of oil per day, that is about 10 % of the global oil production volume (and this only account for US shale oil.
 China and several other countries also have some shale oil).
 Only that is enough to collapse civilization.
 Don't then forget all the old oilfields in the world which are kept alive by massive enhanced oil recovery techniques, like pumping massive amounts of water into oil reservoirs.
 This namely just makes the decline rate even steeper, when the decline begins in earnest.